 - A list of subtopics below each main topic

-- Conclusion/final thoughts
+- A conclusion/final thoughts

-4. Decide on a Title That Captures the Reader's Attention and is Optimized
+4. Decide on a Title That Captures the Reader's Attention and Is Optimized

 5. Write the Manuscript

 When writing your e-book, don’t just throw all your thoughts into giant paragraphs for pages on end.
 Who wants to read that?
 Be sure to mix it up by including bullet points, bolded or italicized words, callouts, and so on.

 You’ll also want to include a table of contents and section headers so that the reader knows what they are getting into.

 Referring to the outline you put together will also help as you get started.
 If you have an outline before you start writing, the strategy and format are already done for you.
 Now you just need to let the words flow.